-Dublin Fringe Festival is a curated, multidisciplinary festival and year-round organisation focusing on fresh and innovative approaches to the arts from Irish and international makers.
-Fringe supports artistic vision, ambition and excellence across a range of art forms and offers supports, resources, space, time and professional development to the Irish independent arts sector.
+Dublin Fringe Festival is a curated, multidisciplinary festival and year-round artist support and resource organisation focusing on fresh and innovative approaches to the arts from Irish and international makers.
+Fringe supports artistic vision, ambition and excellence across a range of art forms and offers support, resources, space, time, and professional development to the Irish independent arts sector.
 Dublin Fringe Festival is a platform for the best new, emerging Irish arts companies and a showcase for the finest Irish and international contemporary performing arts.

-For artists, Dublin Fringe Festival facilitates opportunities to innovate, to cross boundaries and strengthen the conditions in which they work.
-For audiences, Dublin Fringe is the place to discover meaningful, exciting and unforgettable cultural experiences.
+For artists, Dublin Fringe Festival facilitates opportunities to innovate, to cross boundaries, and strengthen the conditions in which they work.
+For audiences, Dublin Fringe is the place to discover meaningful, exciting, and unforgettable cultural experiences.

 Dublin Fringe Festival is critical to the arts infrastructure in Ireland.
-It is the agenda setting festival of new work in Ireland, devoted to artform development and talent development.
-The festival engaged 503 artists and arts workers and the delivery of 65 projects, (54 world premieres and 11 Dublin premieres), 560+ performances in 32 venues, welcoming 32,000+ audience members in September 2022.
+It is the agenda-setting festival of new work in Ireland, devoted to artform development and talent development.
+The festival engaged 560 artists and arts workers and the delivery of 77 projects (45 world, 18 Irish, 9 Dublin premieres), 560+ performances in 32 venues, welcoming 33,000+ audience members in September 2023.

-The 65 project, 560+ performance strong programme engaged with the moment, with projects dealing with themes that celebrates the glorious, the curious and the improbable, amplifying the artist who create space for communal reflection and club culture is culture.
-We held true to our commitment to introducing new voices, with over half of the artists working with the festival for the first time, and to formal innovation with remote art experiences made for digital and audio platforms and the post.
+The 29th Edition of the festival engaged with the moment, with projects dealing with themes that celebrate the glorious, the curious, and the improbable, amplifying the voice of the artists who create space for communal reflection and club culture.
+We held true to our commitment to introducing new voices, with over half of the artists working with the festival for the first time.

-Weft made a legacy investment in Irish artists of colour, developing new creative talent, enabling them to see themselves on national stages and diversifying arts audiences so that the cycle continues into the future.
-Through Weft Dublin Fringe Festival and our partners, Origins Eile, Hot Brown Honey and Carys Coburn, created a powerful intersection of arts participation and interdisciplinary art making, with the belief that new perspectives create new forms of practise.
-We have succeeded in cultivating a flourishing, galvanised network of artists who are primed to author and create work for engaged audiences on national and international stages.
+Dublin Fringe Festival continued its investment in black and global majority artists with the second edition of the Weft Studio developing new creative talent, enabling them to see themselves on national stages and diversifying arts audiences through the Weft Audience Club.
+Artist and Arts Programme Designer Shannon Yee led the 2023 edition of the programme, supporting 8 artists in developing their artistic practices, with interventions from 7 national and international mentors.
+This programme continues to offer the Irish arts ecology a unique framework for artistic support for artists of colour that highlights the powerful intersection of arts participation and interdisciplinary art making, with the belief that new perspectives create new forms of practice.
+We continue to cultivate a flourishing, galvanised network of artists who are primed to author and create work for engaged audiences on national and international stages.
+The 2023/24 Weft programme was funded by The Arts Council / An Chomhairle Ealaíon and delivered in partnership with Community Foundation Ireland and British Council Ireland.